xymon-monitoring/problem-solving/README.md

 - (Content: no files, no codes, just issues)

 ### How
-- By listing problems and organized them in a **Summary**
-- By having **a place for all such issues**, accessible by anyone
+- By having **a place for all such problems**, accessible by anyone
   - **Directly editable** by any member, so anyone can correct anything that is wrong (no need to make a PR!)
   - If you want to correct something but you are not sure: **strike-through the text** (like \~\~text\~\~) that you want to replace and **add the one you want**.
   - Github issues **have an history**: (click on "edited" at the top) to revert a mistake
-- By organizing the summary into lists of problems
+- By making a **Summary** of problems
+   - To reach quickly the essential
+   - Structured, organized
      - Each list correspond to a category of problems
      - Split a category in 2, if it has more than 10 elements
      - Try to order by priority or importance
 - Recurrent work: create specific issues, refine issues, create issue, delete closed issues (list), consolidate information
 - A checkbox is used to say that "there is nothing more to do in the summary" for this issue
   - This the case if a specific issue is created